-The following contains scriptures followed by exerts from New Wineskins Magazine about following the examples of Christ, His Apostles, and the New Testament church.
+The following are scripture followed by exerts from New Wineskins Magazine.
+The Scriptures focus on following the examples of Christ, His apostles, and the New Testament church.
+This article is intended for us to think deeply and consistently to harmonize our thoughts.

 The Spirit says in 2 Timothy 1:13, “Hold fast the pattern of sound words which you have heard from me, in faith and love which are in Christ Jesus.”